-The Truth About Modern Diesel Particulate Filter Problems (DPF Problems)
+The Truth About Modern Diesel Particulate Filter (DPF) Problems

-In this report: If you are on the not-so merry-go-round of DPF near-death experiences, here’s everything you need to know.
+If you are on the not-so merry-go-round of DPF near-death experiences, here’s everything you need to know to get you - and your vehicle - back on track

 You know why they put the car dealership defibrillators in the service department?
 Well, if you want to find out, a good place to start is to own a Toyota Hilux diesel that needs a new particle filter.
 I’m lead to believe the replacement cost is north of $14,000.
 A quarter of the cost of a replacement brand new SR5.
 Outrageous.
 Oh, what a feeling...